 Although many Amish families do follow the tradition of placing a candle in the window of their homes at Christmas, welcoming the birth of the Christ child and serving as a beacon to visitors, there are no brightly coloured lights to be found or a shimmering Christmas tree.

-The article also describes the practice of visiting at the holidays, and holiday foods.
+The article (no longer available) also describes the practice of visiting at the holidays, and holiday foods.

 Amish on Manitoulin Island